 Anyone can retake their GCSEs, regardless of age or previous experience.
 You can enrol to resit your GCSEs at a local school or college.
 In order to be prepared to resit the GCSE subject or subjects you would like; you will be given a timetable to attend GCSE classes with others in your year.

-Some GCSE subjects can be resat in a November/January period as well as the main May/June period – whenever you feel ready.
+Some GCSE subjects can be resat in a November and January period as well as the main May and June period – whenever you feel ready.

 International GCSEs can also be resat, in the same way and time as GCSEs.
 If the course involved coursework, then you can carry that forward and just re-sit the exam.
 Additionally, IGCSEs candidates can also ask for a retake entry.
 This is when the candidate took the same syllabus in the exam series immediately before the current one.

-Further education refers to secondary or pre-university education, after GCSE/IGCSE level.
+Further education refers to secondary or pre-university education, after GCSE and IGCSE level.
 Pupils generally complete three awards of subjects in depth with the grading system being a letter scale and A* being the top grade.

 Another option available in several independent private school is the IB Diploma Program.
 This is for high school students, specifically those ages 16-19.
 Pupils generally complete six of these.
 The grading system is a number point system with the perfect score being 45 points and with anything above 24 guaranteeing an award.